MeghOffical/Task_Scheduler/README.md

 In today's fast-paced world, managing daily tasks can be overwhelming. **PlanIt** is a desktop task scheduler app designed for **students, working professionals, and freelancers** who need a simple yet powerful tool to manage their to-do lists.

 Our goal is to create a distraction-free tool that helps you focus on what truly matters.
-With PlanIt, your tasks are stored securely on your local machine, ensuring your data remains private and accessible anytime.

 ### Why PlanIt?
 * **Simple & Intuitive:** A clean interface that's easy to navigate.
-* **Privacy-Focused:** All your tasks are stored locally on your device.
 * **Lightweight & Fast:** Built to be responsive and not hog your system's resources.
-* **Smart & Efficient:** An optional AI assistant to make task management faster than ever.
+* **Smart & Efficient:** An built-in AI assistant to make task management faster than ever.

 ---